Daskom-Lab/2021-Academy/challenges/challenge-3-github-pages/README.md

 # How to send your work

-Create a pull request mentioning this issue (https://github.com/Daskom-Lab/2021-Academy/issues/14) to add your website link to the readme file of this repository.
+Create a pull request mentioning the issue that match your name, for example: `FEY` have made a PR here (https://github.com/Daskom-Lab/2021-Academy/pull/15) that link his own issue here (https://github.com/Daskom-Lab/2021-Academy/issues/16) to add your website link to the readme file of this repository.

+We have created the issue for all of you, so you just have to link it in your PR.

 # Hint(s)